I AM WILD OCEANS

 At Wild Oceans, we are a small and efficient staff.
 We like to say we are lean and mean.
 I wear a number of hats, including editor of the newsletter, graphic designer, and policy analyst and advocate for the Mid-Atlantic region.
 As a licensed science teacher, I also relish opportunities to work with kids and “guest-teach” about the work we do at Wild Oceans.

 My passion is promoting ecosystem-based fisheries management or EBFM – a technical way of saying that we need to manage for the big picture by taking into account how our fisheries interact with the creatures and habitats that are essential to a healthy ocean, and how changes in the ocean impact fisheries.
 The ecosystem is truly a web of connections that we must maintain to keep the system from unraveling.
 My work on this front began in 2006 with Forage First!, a campaign that urged fishery managers to conserve the forage base – our menhaden, herrings, sardines, anchovies and mackerels – as a logical first step toward EBFM.
 And, wow!
 We have made lots of progress since then!
-Just check out the Protect the Prey Base page of our website.
+Just check out the Ecosystems page of our website.

 I am honored to be working for the future of fishing and the many other activities that connect us with the sea.
 I am Wild Oceans.